x

 More () »

-CORPUS CHRISTI, Texas — Corpus Christi City Manager Peter Zanoni admits the $42,000 on meals that he bought through his yearly city allowance doesn’t look good on paper as citywide budget cuts are being made.
+Corpus Christi City Manager Peter Zanoni admits the $42,000 on meals that his office and employees bought through his yearly city allowance doesn’t look good on paper as citywide budget cuts are being made.

 However, he also said all expenses "were all within prescribed policies set either by the city or the city council.”

-Councilman Roland Barrera didn’t find fault with that, but said he does think the city manager might still have to entertain investors looking to spend millions of dollars here.
+Councilman Roland Barrera didn’t find fault with that but said he does think the city manager might still have to entertain investors looking to spend millions of dollars here.

 "The thing is that we have to work toward a solution," he said.
 "Just eliminating yourself from the process because you got some bad press is a bad idea.”